Why nobody can interpret your dreams for you.

 The dream: I had too much to do in too little time.
 I was fretting.
 This team would help.

 Actually, I don’t have an exact count of how many fast-food employees there were in the dream, all decked out as they were in the 1980s, in their brown shirts with pastel rainbow collars.
 I didn’t make one.
 There were more than three, probably more than four.
 Crowded together, they were a team.
 All were young men and women.
 All were ready to help.

 If this was somebody else’s dream, what would the fact they were Carl’s Jr. fast-food employees mean?
 Maybe the association would be something about food, like the dreamer was hungry or had been hungry, and the workers were there to make lunch.
 That’s probably what a dream dictionary would say.
 You really want a hamburger.

 Or: Chicken nuggets are important to you.

 Maybe the dream would have something to do with the fried zucchini topped with ranch dressing.
-That’s my all-time, unique to Carl’s Jr., favorite side dish.
+That’s my all-time, favorite Carl’s Jr. side dish.

 It goes without saying the old Carl’s Jr. uniform is a symbol that isn’t in the dream dictionary.
 I can’t even find a picture of them, though they were in service for years.
 Probably nobody liked how they looked in them and didn’t want to take a picture.